Vet reveals 4 common allergies in dogs and how to treat them

 Don’t forget to treat the other animals in the house, too – if your cat brings fleas in from outside, your dog is going to keep on reacting.
 You can learn more about the different treatment options in our buying guide to the best flea treatment for dogs.

-When a dog starts to show signs of an allergy, many people immediately assume they are allergic to their food.
+When a dog starts to show signs of an allergy, many people immediately assume they are allergic to best dry dog food or wet food.
 But only around one in ten allergies is to something in the food, with the most common food allergen thought to be beef.
 Chicken protein also commonly causes allergic reactions in dogs.

 Grain is often blamed for allergic reactions by dog owners, but grain allergies are thought to make up fewer than one in ten food allergies.
 So, that's fewer than one in 100 allergic dogs that have grain allergies.
 Dogs can become allergic to food even if they have been on that type of food for their whole lives.
 Once symptoms start, they tend not to wax and wane, and they’re never seasonal.